A Mother’s Quest: Top 10 Ideas for Birthday Party Favor Bags

 Admit it.
 You too have shaken your head and rolled your eyes at the one dollar store loot bag your kid brought back from a classmate’s birthday party.

-Moreover, the worst are bags that have chock full of candies.
-Don’t those moms care for cavities?
-Don’t their kids get super hyper after a sugar rush?
+Moreover, the worst are bags that have a chock full of candies.
+Don't those moms care for cavities?
+Don't their kids get super hyper after a sugar rush?

 Reading all this might have you asking yourself questions like:

 So why waste the money?
 Is it truly worth all the hassle?

 Well, the answer lies in your young attendee's smiles and laughter.
 They all expect three things from a party invitation: food, fun, and favors.
 So we would hate to break their little hearts by snatching away the loot bag tradition.

 We are sure most of you will agree on this.
 Does that mean we keep on giving cheap treats and buying disposable toys a dime a dozen to keep the kids happy?

 Nope!
 No way!
 That is not what we stand for.